 More information about these and other factors guiding the best value rankings, review the ranking methodology.

 Any student pursuing a degree in Food Science Technology needs to take a look at Pennsylvania State University - Main Campus.
 Students who graduate from this program report average early career wages of food science tech and mid-career wages of $81,647.
-With more than 20,000 students, this institution is one of the largest schools in the U.S..
+Situated in University Park, Pennsylvania, this university is a good choice for students who thrive in a city atmosphere.